 Before we can train the model, we will need to get an image dataset.
 Thus, we will use a lightweight dataset coco128 recommended by the authors of the model.

 The following commands will download the dataset from an official site, unzip it and remove the zip file:

 These things are even harder to identify than our original image!
 Hopefully, the labelers knew what they were doing.

-Now, we are ready to train the YOLOv5 model.
-To do this, we will use the python script provided by the authors.
+Now, we are ready to train yolov5 model.
+To do this, we will use the python script train.py provided by the authors.
 It processes the dataset, trains the model, and logs all of the important information.
 We will also use some default hyperparameters.
 If you have time to tune them, you can call the following command to find out more about the settings and hyperparameters.

-Okay, so now the model is trained.
+FInally, we managed to train yolov5 model.
 Normally, we would examine the performance of the model on the test dataset before deploying it on production, but it’s a matter for another tutorial.
-Here, we will check what the algorithm can tell us about the picture from the “Introduction” section.
+Here, we will check what the algorithm can tell us about the picture from the Introduction section.

 We will use the detect.py script provided by the authors.
 It will not only detect objects on the image but also add bounding boxes with the names of the object and the probability of them being correct.

 It turns out that the godly creature in the middle is a cat!